Built and natural environment accessibility

 Data source: ABS SDAC

-• In 2018, nearly 7 in 10 (69%) people with disability who need assistance or have difficulty with communication or mobility, aged 5 and over, had no difficulty accessing buildings or facilities in the last 12 months.
+• In 2022, about 3 in 4 (74%) people with disability had no difficulty accessing buildings or facilities in the last 12 months.

 Things to consider when interpreting results

-These data show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months.
-In 2018, 69.1% of people with disability had no difficulty accessing buildings or facilities, and 71.8% in 2015.
+The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months.
+Data from 2015 to 2022 are used.
+In 2022, 74% of people with disability had no difficulty accessing buildings or facilities, as did 72% in 2015.

 More detailed data by age group are shown in the table.